 The Problem of Counterfeiting

-For the uninitiated, counterfeiting is a global problem which threatens almost every consumer product, across any category that you care to name.
+For the uninitiated, counterfeiting is a global problem which threatens almost every consumer product, across any category.
 And the issue isn’t new.
 What is new, however, is the substantial growth of online marketplaces, with over half of UK consumers now preferring to shop online than in-store 1.
 This preference for the online store, while convenient, can make establishing the authenticity of products more difficult.
 What’s more, and unlike bricks and mortar, online suspect sellers can hide in plain sight, often using legitimate platforms to sell counterfeits and copies to unsuspecting consumers.

 The Toy Industry

-Not immune to this trend, the toy sector is an industry giant generating over £70bn worldwide, with an average spend of £400 per child in the UK alone.
+Not immune to this trend, the toy sector is an industry giant generating over £70bn worldwide.
+The UK alone sees an average spend of £400 per child.
 Dominated by five key players – Hasbro, Lego, Mattel, Namco Banda and Jakks Pacific (each of which form a significant proportion) – the majority of businesses in the toy industry today are small to medium-sized enterprises.
 With around 5,000 of toy companies European-based, nearly all (99%) are SMEs, creating over 200,000 direct and indirect jobs – and bearing the brunt of counterfeiting activities 2.
-According to the British Toy and Hobby Association (BTHA), these days 37% of all toy purchases are completed online.
+According to the British Toy and Hobby Association (BTHA), buyers complete 37% of all toy purchases online.
 Given over half of consumers believe everything online is safety-checked, this is a scary statistic.

 The Importance of Safety